Skip to Content

 Red or Purple Onions

 Red onions have a deep purple or reddish flesh and a relatively mild flavor.
-They lose most of their color when cooked, so they are often used raw.
-They can be used in salsa, chutneys, and in salads.
+Cooking removes most of their color, so you often see them in raw applications.

 Here are a few of our favorite ways to use red onions: